NodeBB/nodebb-plugin-poll/README.md

     disallowVoteUpdate="0" //if set, users won't be able to update/remove their vote title="Poll title" //Poll title
-    privateVotes="true" //if set, only the poll creator and admins can see per user voting details hiddenVotes="true" //if set, only admins can see per user voting details
+    privateVotes="true" //if set, only the poll creator and admins can see per user voting details hiddenVotes="true" //if set, only admins can see per user voting details (overrides privateVotes)

 There's also a helpful modal available that will allow you to easily create a poll:
 ![](https://i.imgur.com/2fPnWLb.png)